mhvwerts/pHfork/README.md

 ## Testing

-*pHcalc* is a small module with a small testing infrastructure, which does not use any specific testing library.
+*pHfork* is a small module with a small testing infrastructure, which does not use any specific testing library.
 All features are tested and illustrated (or should be).
-To test *pHcalc*, simply launch the following from within the root directory of the local project git repository.
+To test *pHfork*, simply launch the following from within the root directory of the local project git repository.

 	$ python ./test_demo.py